Container standards

 Defra base images

-Images are extended from a minimal Defra created parent image.
-This allow us to benefit from improved security and more efficient builds as we will not have to repeat steps that are common to all Dockerfiles.
+Images are extended from a minimal Defra-created parent image.
+This allows us to benefit from improved security and more efficient builds because we do not have to repeat steps that are common to all Dockerfiles.

 Different parent images should be created in line with each framework's best practice.
-Eg, Node.js, .Net Core, Ruby etc.
+Eg, Node.js, .NET, Ruby etc.

-Defra's Dockerfiles to build parent images can be found in the below GitHub repositories: - Node.js - .Net Core
+Defra's Dockerfiles to build parent images can be found in the following GitHub repositories:

 Each image is hosted in DockerHub and has an equivalent development and production image.